A cork of the rational surface with the second Betti number 9: Rational blowdown and Yasui's small exotic rational surfaces

 \section{Rational blowdown and Yasui's small exotic rational surfaces}

-For the rest of this article, we will assume that all manifolds are smooth and oriented and that all maps are smooth, unless otherwise stated.
 We start this section by reviewing the definition of the rational blowdown of $4$-manifold, which was introduced by Fintushel and Stern \cite{1997Fintushel-Stern}.
 Then, we recall Yasui's construction \cite{2010Yasui} of an exotic $\mathbf{CP}^2 \# 8 \overline{\mathbf{CP}^2}$ that uses the rational blowdown.
-To find a cork embedded in an exotic $\mathbf{CP}^2 \# 8 \overline{\mathbf{CP}^2}$ in section \ref{section:finding_a_cork}, we follow Yasui's construction \cite{2010Yasui} with small modifications (see Remark \ref{plumbing}) and give an explicit diagram of the $4$-manifold.
+To find a cork embedded in an exotic $\mathbf{CP}^2 \# 8 \overline{\mathbf{CP}^2}$ in Section \ref{section:finding_a_cork}, we follow Yasui's construction \cite{2010Yasui} with small modifications (see Remark \ref{plumbing}) and give an explicit diagram of the $4$-manifold.

 \begin{definition} For each integer $p\ge 2$, let $C_p$ and $B_p$ be the compact $4$-manifolds with boundary defined by the Kirby diagrams in Figure \ref{fig:Cp&Bp}.
 Here $u_i$ in Figure \ref{fig:Cp&Bp} represents the elements of $H_2(C_p;\mathbf{Z})$ given by the corresponding $2$-handles. (i.e., $u_{p-1}^2 = -p-2, u_i^2= -2, \textrm{and}~ u_i \cdot u_{i+1} = +1 ~(1\leq i \leq p-2)$.)